 The company also makes taller and even significantly shorter bed frames than that one.
 For example, the Joseph model, a metal frame with wooden slats, comes in heights ranging from 6 to 18 inches.

 On the other hand, if you’re not into that kind of minimalism, you should get the upholstered Shalini frame.
 It comes in a range of sizes and two colors — light and dark gray.
-All of these products will remain commendably quiet after years of use — provided that you assemble them correctly.
+All of these products will remain commendably quiet and squeak-free after years of use — provided that you assemble them correctly.

 3. Simlife Steel Platform Bed Frame With Headboard and Footboard